Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 • Vinyl or fibreglass

-There are high-end and low end-products for each material, so be sure to compare warranties and energy-efficiency rating specifications.
+There are high-end and low-end products for each material, so be sure to compare warranties and energy-efficiency rating specifications.

 ENERGY STAR Technical Specifications - (NRC)